fortran-lang/fortran-lang.org/_posts/2021-11-01-Fortran-Newsletter-November-2021.md

 layout: post
 title: "Fortran newsletter: November 2021"
 category: newsletter
-authors: Sebastian Ehlert, Alexis Perry-Holby
+authors: Sebastian Ehlert, Alexis Perry-Holby, Milan Curcic
 ---

-Welcome to the October 2021 edition of the monthly Fortran newsletter.
+Welcome to the November 2021 edition of the monthly Fortran newsletter.
 The newsletter comes out at the beginning of every month and details Fortran news from the previous month.